 The Department of Health and Social Care is the government department with responsibility for health and social care policy in England.
-It has a number of agencies and as arm's-length bodies (ALBs) that have various roles and functions in relation to the health and social care system and national health and social care data collections.
-(159) ALBs include a wide range of public bodies which have various roles that are set out in law.
+It has a number of agencies and partner organisations, also known as arm's-length bodies (ALBs), that have various roles and functions in relation to the health and social care system and national health and social care data collections.
+ALBs include a wide range of public bodies which have various roles that are set out in law.
 They are categorised as executive agencies, non-departmental public bodies, and non-ministerial departments.
 (160)

-For the purpose of this review, the most relevant organisations are:
+For the purpose of this review, the six most relevant ALB's are:

 - NHS England

 - NHS Digital

 - UK Health Security Agency

 - Office for Health Improvement and Disparities

 - Health Research Authority

+- Care Quality Commission